 - 1. A schedule listing the dates of the Pre-Visit Phone Call and the Site Visit.
 It is essential that both assessors visit on the same days. - 2.
 Deadlines for: - a.
 Site Questionnaire - b.
 The draft report - c.
 Comments on the draft from the institution to the assessors - d.
-The final copy of the report (keeping in mind that the final deadline must be before January 31, 2025) - Acknowledgement of the follow-up consultation, with a date to be determined by mutual consent - 4.
+The final copy of the report (keeping in mind that the final deadline must be before Dec 31 of the project year) - 3.
+Acknowledgement of the follow-up consultation, with a date to be determined by mutual consent - 4.
 The assessment fees (professional fees and travel) - 5.
 Who is responsible for making travel arrangements (you or the assessor). - 6.
 The following statement: "CAP is administered by the Foundation for Advancement in Conservation (FAIC).
 FAIC's sole responsibility is to administer the CAP program.
 FAIC assumes no additional responsibility or liability."